paritytech/capi-multisig-app/README.md

 - Testnet Rococo

 ## Validation rules (tbd)
-- What are the validation rules of the each input/form and the UX behaviour?
+- What are the validation rules of the each input/form and the UX behavior?

 ## User support (tbd)
 - When money is involved, it's important to ensure that the user understands what they are doing and how they interpret the actions taken.